What is Trade Compliance and Why Does it Matter?

 – Screening – Screening customers, vendors, and transaction data against sanctioned, politically exposed persons and other risky entities will help ensure you are not inadvertently doing business with an undesirable person.

 – Valuation – Every shipment must have an appropriate valuation associated with it, which should be defendable if challenged.
 The valuation must comply with one of the six valuation methodologies approved by the World Trade Organization (WTO) and be declared on the Single Administrative Document (SAD or form C88).

 COVUE is a trustworthy Japanese company that has import licenses for many product categories.
-Let COVUE’s regulatory experts help you to speed up the market entry process so can that you can focus on your business.
-We’re here to help!
-It’s what we do best!
+Our regulatory experts can help you speed up the market entry process so that you can focus on your business.